top of page

 "Phantoma" is a concept album that deals with today’s hottest topic: "AI".
 I personally have a problem with themes about AI, futurism, robots, the question whether humanity will be replaced by machines, etc. I will always prefer words that focus on more rational things.
 According to Brittney Slayes who sings the clean vocals, the band received quite a bit of criticism for choosing to integrate AI into the album creation process and into their video clips.
 Unlike previous albums, the new album incorporates synthesizers, something that shows the band’s intention to progress to a more modern sound.

-The album starts with "Human Era", at a relatively slow pace, with wonderful drums.
-Brittany is amazing on this album, maybe her best vocals ever.
+The album starts with "Human Era", at a relatively slow pace with vivid imagery of a desolate, wind-blown future world, then surges forward into the relentless, high-speed intensity of a power metal stronghold.
+Brittney is amazing on this album, maybe her best vocals ever.
 In this song, Phantoma goes out into the world and wants to meet the other side, "humanity".
 Phantoma feels she deserves more, that she was not meant to be inside a computer, but rather outside with humanity.
-She feels she can achieve more from her life searches within herself to understand who she is in the world of humanity.
-This song is characterized by a faster tempo and very much reminds me of the band’s previous material.
-Brittany reaches very impressive heights here.
+She feels she can achieve more from her life and searches within herself to understand who she is in the world of humanity.
+The song slowly picks up a faster tempo and very much reminds me of the band’s previous material.
+Brittney reaches very impressive heights here.
 The song has quite a few synthesizers and a wonderful solo.
-It is one of the best songs on the album and I would be happy if the rest of the songs reminded me of it in the intensity it delivers.
+In my opinion it is one of the best songs on the album specially due to the intensity it delivers.

-In the song "Gods Of Decay", Phantoma tries to save humanity from "the collective", the army from the side she came from, but humanity laughs at her, and she realizes that it is not the humanity she used to love, and that there is no one to save, she doesn't feel equal to them.
-This song shows another changes of style the band decided to make.
-A more poppy song, slower, softer, but still, in my opinion, the best song on the album.
+In the song "Gods Of Decay", Phantoma tries to save humanity from "the collective", the army of the world she came from, but humanity laughs at her.
+She realizes that it is not the humanity she used to love, and that there is no one to save.
+This song shows another changes of style the band decided to make with an upbeat '80s flavor.
+A more poppy song, slower, softer, but still, in my opinion, one of the best songs on the album.
 It has a catchy and memorable chorus that made me listen to it again and again.
 The solo is simply wonderful and boost the song up.

-In "Seeking Vengeance", Phantoma wants to take revenge on humanity, and she shows no mercy.
+In the soaring and menacing "Seeking Vengeance", Phantoma wants to take revenge on humanity, and she shows no mercy.
 She shows who she really is and becomes merciless and uninhibited.
-This song is very reminiscent of "Apex" and "Abyss" and the bass line at the beginning is fantastic, making me wish that the bass playing would have more presence on this album.
+This song is very reminiscent of "Apex" and "Abyss" and the bass line at the beginning is fantastic, making me wish that the bass playing would have more presence on the mix.

-The album ends up with "Blood Empress", where Phantoma understands who she has become.
+The album ends up with the bittersweet "Blood Empress", where Phantoma understands who she has become.
 She comes to terms with who she is and even proud of it.
-The song starts with a distorted croak of Brittany as Phantoma says "I’m not a human nor a machine".
+The song starts with a distorted AI voice of Brittney as Phantoma says "I’m not a human nor a machine".
 This song is a kind of catharsis, the climax of the story.
-In my opinion, this is one of the best songs on the album, with the pre-chorus being the strongest part.
+In my opinion, this is also one of the best songs on the album, with the pre-chorus being the strongest part.

 In summary, I have always loved the band’s concept albums, and "Phantoma" is not exceptional.
-It seems that a lot of thought has been invested in their creation process and there is no doubt that Brittany is a great part of the story writing.
+It seems that a lot of thought has been invested in the album creation process and there is no doubt that Brittney is a great part of the plot and concept.
 The production is good, the solos are interesting, and the drums are wonderful, but that’s not enough.
-Brittany said they were influenced by many bands during the creation of the album and wanted to incorporate a more poppy sound instead of making the same power album again.
+Brittney said they were influenced by many bands during the creation process and wanted to incorporate a more poppy sound instead of making the same power album again.
 Although I understand the desire to evolve, I wasn't into it.
-A fast tempo and a sound that causes endorphins to fill the brain is what I love in this band's sound, but it is less evident in this album.
-This is an album that "UTA" fans will surely enjoy, although the change in sound and style, but I feel that this album is only a "Good" album and that is disappointing compared to what the band has released so far.
+A fast tempo and a sound that causes endorphins to fill the brain is what I love in this band's style, but it is less evident in this album.
+Although the change in sound and style, "UTA" fans will surely enjoy this album, but in my opinion it is only a "Good" album that is slightly disappoint me, compared to what the band has released so far.

 For Listening: Spotify, Apple Music